ChernobylWaste/ThesisFL/thesisfl/README.md

 ## Run with the Simulation Engine

-In the `percobaan` directory, use `flwr run` to run a local simulation:
+In the `thesisfl` directory, use `flwr run` to run a local simulation:

 ```bash
 flwr run .